magomimmo/modern-cljs/doc/second-edition/tutorial-18.md

 ```

 `validate-shopping-form` validates the `quantity`, `price`, `tax` and
-`discount` inout fields all together.
+`discount` input fields all together.
 As you remember, when some
 values do not pass the validation rules, the validator returns a map
 of the corresponding error messages.
 Something like the following